GurzuAntonio/JavaMiniApps/README.md

 # JavaMiniApps

-Just some algorithms and mini programs
+Some algorithms and mini programs